-Acodez IT Solutions is a web design and web application development company based in India, offering all kinds of web design and development services.
-We are also a SEO agency based in India, offering a variety of inbound marketing services to take your business to the next level.
+Acodez IT Solutions is a web development and web application development company India, offering all kinds of web design and development services.
+We are also a unit which is a full fledged digital marketing agency in India, offering a variety of inbound marketing services to take your business to the next level.

 For further details, please contact us today.

 Contact us and we'll give you a preliminary free consultation

 on the web & mobile strategy that'd suit your needs best.